-I enjoy shooting AirBnB photos because it is a relatively straightforward process compared to other work.
+I enjoy shooting holiday let photos because it’s a straightforward process which delivers clear value to the client.
 This doesn’t require meetings and bureaucracy.
-It’s a good way to keep improving my interior photography in between bigger jobs.
+It’s also a good way to keep improving my interior photography in between bigger jobs.

-Do I (the owner) need to be there to supervise?
+Do I (the owner / manager) need to be there to supervise?

 Can I use the photos for other portals such as Booking.com?

 Yes, you are welcome to use the photos for any letting portal such as booking.com, sawdays, etc. If you have a website for your properties you can use the photos there too.
 If you would like to share images on social media please credit me @iainrobinsonphoto in the first line of the description.

 Copyright always belongs to the photographer (i.e. me) unless by prior arrangement.
 With AirBnB photography the photos are usually only useful to the property owner (i.e. you).